boat-buster/xView3/README.md

 To unpack the files, navigate into the training and validation subdirectories and run
 - `for file in *.tar.gz; do tar xzvf "${file}" && rm "${file}"; done`
 ## Running the notebook
 All steps to load datasets and conduct training are housed in the jupyter notebook file.

-Open the notebook
 - `conda activate xview3`
 - `jupyter lab`